Tuition and Fees

 The calculation for completion rate is as follows:

 Earned credit hours divided by attempted credit hours = completion rate (for example 18 earned credits divided by 27 attempted credits, 18/27 = 66.67%).

 Grade Point Average (GPA): Qualitative Standard

-A student’s cumulative grade point average (GPA) represents a qualitative measurement within the satisfactory academic progress standards.
+A student’s cumulative grade point average (GPA) represents a qualitative measurement within the Satisfactory Academic Progress standards.
 Students must earn and maintain a minimum 2.00 cumulative GPA at the end of each semester (based on their total attempted credits).
 Specific federal, state, institutional and external scholarships or grants may require a higher cumulative or semester GPA for continued eligibility.
 This is a separate and distinct factor for renewing or continuing eligibility for these specific funds.
-The GPA requirement for specific scholarships or grants supersedes the minimum 2.00 cumulative GPA.
-Information on the terms and conditions of specific financial aid programs that have higher GPA requirements is always available to students.
+The GPA requirement for specific scholarships or grants supersedes the minimum 2.00 cumulative GPA required for SAP.
+Information on the terms and conditions of specific financial aid programs that have higher GPA requirements is available to students.

 Maximum Time Frame (Attempted Credits): Quantitative Standard

 Students must obtain their degree objective within a specific maximum time frame.
 The maximum time frame is currently 150%.

 a) For baccalaureate programs (generally 120 credit hours), students must obtain a degree within 180 attempted credit hours.
 (120 credit hours X 150% = 180 attempted credit hours).